 Manufacturing for our future

-The UK joinery industry has operated at the very heart of the UK Manufacturing Sector for as long as we have had one - the sector today has a turnover of around £3.8 billion.
-Our 5,000 manufacturing firms employ some 50,000 individuals (not including sub-contractors and temporary workers) and are constantly innovating to meet ever intensifying cost pressures and environmental, durability and fire safety requirements of customers and consumers alike.
+The UK joinery industry has operated at the very heart of the UK Manufacturing Sector for as long as we have had one - our market in manufacturing terms is anticipated to be around £2.4 billion in 2017.
+The sector's 5,000 manufacturing firms employ some 50,000 individuals (not including sub-contractors and temporary workers) and are constantly innovating to meet ever intensifying cost pressures and the environmental, durability and fire safety requirements of customers and consumers alike.